Fact-checked by the SnapMessages editorial team

 The Hidden Cost of Email for Small Teams

-Key Takeaway: Small businesses switching to messaging apps reduce internal email by up to 48.6% within the first month, recovering hundreds of hours annually that previously disappeared into inbox management and slow reply chains.
+Bottom line: Small businesses switching to messaging apps reduce internal email by up to 48.6% within the first month, recovering hundreds of hours annually that previously disappeared into inbox management and slow reply chains.
+The gains are sharpest for service businesses with high internal coordination needs.

 Which Messaging Apps Work Best for Small Business?

 The right platform depends on team size, customer-facing needs, and existing software stack.
-Four platforms dominate SMB adoption in 2025: Slack, WhatsApp Business, Google Chat, and Microsoft Teams Essentials.
+Four platforms dominate SMB adoption: Slack, WhatsApp Business, Google Chat, and Microsoft Teams Essentials.

-Slack leads for internal team communication and app integrations, with over 2,600 native integrations available through its App Directory.
+Slack leads for internal team communication and app integrations, with over 2,600 native integrations available through its App Directory, now owned by Salesforce, which has deepened CRM connectivity for small business users.
 WhatsApp Business is the dominant choice for direct customer communication, especially for service businesses, with more than 200 million active business accounts globally.
-Google Chat is the default choice for businesses already running Google Workspace, since it carries no additional cost.
+Google Chat is the default choice for businesses already running Google Workspace, since it carries no additional cost and connects directly to Gmail, Google Docs, and Drive.

-Key Takeaway: Most small businesses run a dual-platform stack — one tool for internal teams and one for customers.
+Most small businesses run a dual-platform stack, one tool for internal teams and one for customers.
 Slack’s 2,600+ integrations make it the dominant internal choice, while WhatsApp Business leads for direct customer engagement with over 200 million active business accounts.

 How Do Messaging Apps Handle Customer Communication for Small Businesses?